jjnether/obsidian_backup/jnetherton/DA/Active Orders/109623 - Prime (Elk Grove Village).md

 - Test logic on 22GF for the ethernet alarm
 - Add parallel blocking logic
 	- blocking assumed to be always active, unless the override blocking pushbutton is pressed and LED is lit
+		- blocking override is independent on each switch
+		- add watchdog timer to blocking override
 - Add comm alarm (includes GOOSE message and hardwired ethernet alarm)